hapax/hapax.github.io/assets/teaching.md

 This is an activity we should be modelling and advertising and making accessible.

 But this is not what happens.
-Here's an example of what passes for pure mathematics in our advanced textbook:
+Here's an example of what passes for pure mathematics in our "advanced" textbook:

 <figure>
     <div style="text-align:center"><img src ="/images/specialist2.png"